aluxian/Messenger-for-Desktop/README.md

 1. Download [whatsie-x.x.x-osx.dmg][LR] or [whatsie-x.x.x-osx.zip][LR]
 2. Open or unzip the file and drag the app into the `Applications` folder

-The app will update automatically.
+3. Done!
+The app will update automatically

 ### Windows

-#### Installer
+*Installer:*

 1. Download [whatsie-x.x.x-win32-setup.exe][LR]
 2. Run the installer, wait until it finishes

-The app will update automatically.
+3. Done!
+The app will update automatically

-#### Portable
+*Portable:*

 1. Download [whatsie-x.x.x-win32-portable.zip][LR]
 2. Extract the zip and run the app

-The app will NOT update automatically, but you can still check for updates.
+3. Done!
+The app will NOT update automatically, but you can still check for updates

-### Deb-based Linux
+### Linux

+*Ubuntu, Debian, etc. (deb package):*

 1. Download [whatsie-x.x.x-linux-arch.deb][LR]
-2. Double click and install, or run `dpkg -i whatsie-x.x.x-linux-arch.deb`
+2. Double click and install, or run `dpkg -i whatsie-x.x.x-linux-arch.deb` in the terminal

-The app will NOT update automatically, but you can still check for updates.
+3. Done!
+The app will NOT update automatically, but you can still check for updates

-You can also use `apt`:
+You can also use aptitude:

 ```
 gpg --keyserver pool.sks-keyservers.net --recv-keys 1537994D